 This option allows a distribution of profiles to be set for the occupants, such as specifying that 25% of the added occupants should be females < 30 years old, 30% children, etc. The label shows the currently set distribution, and if there is more than one profile defined in the model, the value can be clicked to edit the distribution.
-This will open a dialog as shown in Figure 103.
+See Section 2.6.2 for help specifying distributions.